shaunjwalker/algorithms/README.md

 ## How to Run
 This program requires Java 5 or later to compile and run.

-The driver class of this prject is wordsRank.java.
+The driver class of this project is `wordsRank.java`.
 In compiling and running this file, the algorithms will run, reporting on the average runtime over three on each algorithm for each input array size.

 ## Runtime Analyses
-Below are Big-O runtime analyses for reverse1, merge1, and merge2
+Below are Big-O runtime analyses for `reverse1`, `merge1`, and `merge2`

-### reverse1 analysis:
+### `reverse1` analysis:
-Let n be the length of the values array.
+Let n be the length of the `values` array.

 Outside of any loops are a number of primitive operations (declaration and assignment) running
 in constant time c.